jpadilla/django-rest-framework-jwt/docs/index.md

 procedure will also look into this cookie, if set.
 The 'Authorization' header takes precedence if both the header and the cookie are present in the request.

 Default is `None` and no cookie is set when creating tokens nor accepted when validating them.

+### JWT_SERIALIZER_RAISE_EXCEPTION
+If you have implemented custom exception handling as described in [django_rest_framework documentation](http://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling) and want to have that function which converts exceptions raised in your API views into response objects.

+Default is 'False'

 ## Extending `JSONWebTokenAuthentication`